The Clifford theory of the n-qubit Clifford group: The Pauli and Clifford groups

-These are known as the Pauli matrices. \begin{definition} The \emph{$n$-qubit Clifford group} $\emph{Cliff}(n)$ is the normalizer of the $n$-qubit Pauli group in the unitary group
+These are known as the Pauli matrices. \begin{definition} The \textbf{n-qubit Clifford group} $\emph{Cliff}(n)$ is the normalizer of the $n$-qubit Pauli group in the unitary group

-Since in quantum information theory global phases have no measurable effect, it is common to define the Clifford group mod phases.
+Since in quantum information theory global phases have no effect on measurement outcomes, it is common to define the Clifford group modulo phases.
 We denote this group

-and will call the \emph{$n$-qubit projective Clifford group} to differentiate it from other ways the Clifford group is defined in the literature. \end{definition} This is the version of the Clifford group whose representation theory we would like to understand.
+and will call it the \textbf{n-qubit projective Clifford group} to differentiate it from other ways the Clifford group is defined in the literature. \end{definition} We would like to understand the representation theory of the projective Clifford group.

 The Clifford group $\text{Cliff}(n)$ is generated by the Hadamard ($H$) and Phase ($S$) gates on each qubit (i.e. on each tensor factor), and Controlled-Z ($CZ$) gate on each pair of qubits, along with phases.
 In matrix form these gates are